Know Climbing Issues

 Know Your Climbing Area

 - Where is the access?
 Is there a designated trail to the climbing area?
 Is it on public or private land?
 Where can I park my car?
-Get information from guidebooks, online sources, the local climbing shops or your climbing buddies.
+Get information from online sources, guidebooks, the local climbing shops or your climbing buddies.

 - What is the site's climbing ethic?
 Research whether or not there are site-specific guidelines about climbing free, using removable protection or leaving marks on rocks.